yegor256/blog/_drafts/_harassment.md

 this would sound like a respectful attempt to put the weapon aside.

-It is difficult to not threat a woman if you're holding a gun in your hand and asking her out.
+It is difficult to not threat a woman if you're holding a gun in your hand while asking her out.
 Money and power is the gun.
 Let's be careful with them.
 But let's not forget how to seduce women and fall in love with them.
 We have to stay men, even though some of us are beeing weak abusers deserving no respect.